How Often Should You Do Yoga Each Week?

 How Long Does It Take To See Results From Yoga?

-This will depend on what results you are seeking from yoga.
+This will depend on what benefits you are seeking from yoga.
 The thing to remember about yoga is that it's not just about the results but also about getting there.
 If you want to see changes in your body, you may see results in as little as a few months or as long as a year.
-Again, it depends on what you are trying to change.
+Again, it depends on what you are trying to change and improve.

 If it's inner peace, spiritual growth, and a stronger connection to self that is being sought out, that may take many months, even years.
-Some may feel an immediate sense of relaxation, but that's only the start of what you could attain with regular practice.
+Some may feel an immediate sense of relaxation, but that's only the start of the benefits you could attain with regular practice.

 How Often Should You Do Yoga For A Calmer Mind?

 If you turn to yoga for relaxation and stress relief, you can practice as often as you like and don't necessarily need to take a class for these benefits.
-Breathing exercises can have an immediate calming effect, and simply practicing poses in your living room or a quiet personal space can also be very effective.
+Breathing exercises can have an immediate calming effect, and simply practicing poses in your living room or a quiet personal space can also be very effective at improving stress levels.

 How Often Should You Do Yoga For Better Balance?

 The amount of rest you give your body, your sleep patterns, your ability to step away from your day's stressors, and your clarity of mind can all contribute to improved balance.
-The strength and stability in your balance will then come about from the types of poses you choose to perform most often.
+The strength and stability in your balance will then come about from the types of poses you choose to perform each day.

 How Often Should You Do Yoga For Better Flexibility?